 And of course, don’t forget to admire the beauty of Kinderdijk

 But in the end, you will come for the pure majestic Dutchness that is produced by the mere existence of 19 beautiful windmills on the traditional Dutch countryside.
-It’s the opportunity to shoot some shots that just seem to scream that you were in Holland and to be fair when we were there we did the same, and this is that one time you want to be sharing those totally Dutch pictures with your FB-friends.
+It’s the opportunity to shoot some shots that just seem to scream that you were in Holland and share them with the world.

 *Pro-tip for the Instagrammers: #kinderdijkmills gets your picture on the Instawall of Kinderdijk.